mpike91/jr_rails/README.md

 ## Notes
 - This Rails application already is setup to work with SQLite, Tailwind, Alpine, and ActiveAdmin.
 You will not need to install any new libraries or gems to complete this exercise.
+- Once you have forked it into your personal Github account, you can clone it locally and run `bundle install` to install the gems.
+Then run `bin/dev` to start the server.
+- When you create your Contact admin resource, you will get a ransackable error but the error tells you exactly what to do.
+- Read carefully the comments ActiveAdmin generates in it's Contact admin page.

 ## Requirements
 - Fork this into your personal Github account.
 After completing the exercise, submit a Pull Request.